balancer/docs-v3/docs/concepts/pools/custom-pools/custompool.md

 Custom AMMs built on Balancer protocol are defined primarily by their invariant.
 Broadly speaking, an invariant is a mathematical function that defines how the AMM exchanges one asset for another.
 A few widely known invariants include [Constant Product (X * Y = K)](https://docs.uniswap.org/contracts/v2/concepts/protocol-overview/how-uniswap-works) and [Stableswap](https://berkeley-defi.github.io/assets/material/StableSwap.pdf).

-Our two-token `ConstantPricePool` implements `computeInvariant` as:
+Our two-token `ConstantPricePool` uses the constant sum invariant, or `X + Y = K`.
+To implement `computeInvariant`, we simply add the balances of the two tokens:
 ```solidity
 function computeInvariant(uint256[] memory balancesLiveScaled18) external view returns (uint256 invariant) {
     invariant = balancesLiveScaled18[0] + balancesLiveScaled18[1];
 }
 ```

-You can use the implementation of `computeInvariant` for the [WeightedPool](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/pool-weighted/contracts/WeightedPool.sol#L73-L75) and the StablePool as references.
+For additional references, refer to the [WeightedPool](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/pool-weighted/contracts/WeightedPool.sol#L73-L75) and StablePool implementations.

 ### Compute Balance

-Compute balance returns the new balance for a pool token given an invariant change.
+Compute balance returns the new balance of a token given an invariant change.
 It is essentially the inverse of the pool's invariant.
 This function is needed to support
 `AddLiquidityKind.SINGLE_TOKEN_EXACT_OUT` and `RemoveLiquidityKind.SINGLE_TOKEN_EXACT_IN`.

 Our two-token `ConstantPricePool` implements `computeBalance` as: